samirsdoshi/faceml/README.md

 ## Description

 The repo provides a docker image with necessary ML base models and code for face recognition, with easy to use command-line api.
-I trained the ML model using potrait images/faces of people from my family and then sorted out images containing anyone from family from your phone, camera, whatsapp groups etc, so that I can delete the remaining images from phone/camera without losing family pictures and without spending a ton of time going through every image.
+I trained the ML model using potrait images/faces of people from my family and then sorted out images containing anyone from family from your phone, camera, whatsapp groups etc. I can now delete the remaining images without losing family pictures, without spending a ton of time going through every image or without uploading thousands of images to an online service.

-The detection also tries with multiple margin% to include more of a face image and picks the one with highest confidence, to improve detection accuracy.
+The face detection also tries with multiple margin% to include more of a face image and picks the one with highest confidence, to improve detection accuracy.
 I found that this helped quite a bit.

+Setting up data to train model is quite time consuming as you need to find bunch of images for each person you wish to identify.
+The tools here help you to bootstrap this process by:
+* Detecting images with persons
+* Classify images into portrait, group or selfie like images
+* Extract faces from images and save as files

+So, you could identify portrait images with persons or extract faces from group image and use those images for training.
+This helps to build your training set with multiple images for a person quickly.

+Each tool has a corresponding jupyter notebook so you can test with your images, tune parameters, or just visualize results.

 ## Setup